 However, changes to pupil numbers are not consistent throughout the country.
-While many regions will see fewer pupils and subsequently less funding - even if per-pupil pupil-led funding increases by 0.5 per cent each year - others are set to benefit as their pupil population rises.
+While many regions will see fewer pupils and subsequently less funding - if per pupil funding is maintained - others are set to benefit as their pupil population rises.

 This report uses data from pupil projections and our own school funding model to investigate the potential impacts on school funding through the national funding formula up to 2030.